You are required to submit evidence of the following:

 To earn this EduBit, all work must be your own and you must submit evidence exactly as requested in the Task instructions.

-When you've finished gathering your evidence, press Submit.
+When you've finished gathering your evidence, press Purchase.
 Trained and experienced assessors are standing by to evaluate your evidence and provide feedback on how you did for each task, as well as how you did overall.

 - If your evidence does not yet meet the requirements, we will provide feedback on what is missing and encourage you to practice your skills and attempt the EduBit again at a later date.